fenago/katacoda-scenarios/apache-kafka/apache-kafka-message-validation/steps/12/text.md

 - Read the Kafka messages from the input-messages topic
 - Validate the messages, sending defective messages to the invalid-messages topic
-- Write the well-formed messages to valid-messages topic A t the moment, for this example, the definition of a valid message is a message t0 which the following applies:
+- Write the well-formed messages to valid-messages topic

+At the moment, for this example, the definition of a valid message is a message t0 which the following applies:

 - It is in JSON format
 - It contains the four required fields: event, customer, currency, and timestamp